jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/IP-High-Protection-Clause.md

 3.2.2.2 JD Cloud provides a 7×24h online open ticket service system to answer customer questions.

-3.2.3 Where the service involves advanced anti-DDoS, JD Cloud is responsible only for the operation maintenance at the bottom part of operating system and of the software provided by JD Cloud, that is, the related technical architecture and operating system of the advanced anti-DDoS service.
+3.2.3 Where the service involves Anti-DDoS Pro, JD Cloud is responsible only for the operation maintenance at the bottom part of operating system and of the software provided by JD Cloud, that is, the related technical architecture and operating system of the Anti-DDoS Pro service.
 You will be responsible for the upper part of the operating system (such as the applications you install on your system).
 Besides, if you upgrade your operating system yourself, it may cause adverse effects such as downtime.
 Please consider the risks and operation with caution.

 3.2.4 JD Cloud will clear the faults caused by non-human factors, except for your reasons and/or force majeure as well as matters excluded in the control scope of JD Cloud.

 3.2.5 JD Cloud shall strictly abide by the obligation of confidentiality.

-3.2.6 You understand and agree that JD Cloud will perform a computer room migration of the virtual machine you use when necessary.
+3.2.6 You understand and agree that JD Cloud will perform a computer room migration of the Virtual Machines you use when necessary.
 JD Cloud will inform you of the above operations 7 natural days in advance.
 Above operations may require modification of the DNS of your related domain name.
 Therefore, you need to modify the DNS to IP designated by JD Cloud as per the time required by JD Cloud after receiving the notification from JD Cloud.
 Otherwise, you will be responsible for the inability to access the website application thus caused.

 ## **4. Saving, Destruction and Download of User's Data**